Updates from February, 2008 Toggle Comment Threads | Keyboard Shortcuts

 But most owners don’t yet see this protracted decline for what it is.
 The multiples on newspaper stocks are unattractively high.
 They are not cheap enough to compensate for the companies’ earnings power.
 Sometimes there’s a perception lag between the actual erosion of a business and how that erosion is seen by investors.
 Certain newspaper executives are going out and investing on other newspapers.
 I don’t see it.
 It’s hard to make money buying a business that’s in permanent decline.
 If anything, the decline is accelerating.
 Newspaper readers are heading into the cemetery, while newspaper non-readers are just getting out of college.
 The old virtuous circle, where big readership draws a lot of ads, which in turn draw more readers, has broken down.

 Charlie and I think newspapers are indispensable.
 I read four a day.
 He reads five.
 We couldn’t live without them.
 But a lot of people can now.
-This used to be the ultimate bulletproof franchise.
+This used to be the ultimate bulletproof franchise (get more info here from this article about it).
 It’s not anymore.

 [...]